 The Lasell Experience:

-Professional focused curriculum - The MS in Marketing curriculum was developed by industry leaders focusing on where the field is going.
+Professional focused curriculum - The MS in Marketing curriculum was developed by industry leaders.
 Courses include Marketing Research & Data Analytics, Digital Marketing, and New Product Development.

-Designed for working professionals - Our online course format offers unmatched flexibility to suit your busy lifestyle, while our extensive graduate student services ensure you remain connected to the Lasell community and fully supported throughout your program.
+Designed for working professionals - Our online course format offers unmatched flexibility to suit your busy lifestyle.

-A platform for cultivating leadership - We encourage students to take advantage of leadership courses and opportunities that are built into our curriculum, helping them become agents of change in their workplaces and preparing them for advanced positions following graduation.
+A platform for cultivating leadership - Take advantage of leadership courses and opportunities that are built into our curriculum.

-Capstone or Internship credit - Through a hands-on research project, apply your new knowledge and gain valuable resume-building experience that will help you hit the ground running after graduation.
+Capstone or Internship credit - Through a hands-on research project, apply your new knowledge and gain valuable experience to hit the ground running after graduation.

 This course introduces students to the theory and practice of integrated marketing communication (IMC) and provide an overview of developments in the field.
 Students learn about the profession of corporate communication and its interface with society.
 Some of the topics addressed in the course include the relationship between public relations (PR) and marketing, the history and development of advertising and public relations, public opinion and its role in IMC planning, media relations, research for campaign design, global communication, and crisis management.